JaKooLit/OpenSuse-Hyprland/README.md

 ## 🪧🪧🪧 ANNOUNCEMENT 🪧🪧🪧
 - This Repo does not contain Hyprland Dots or configs!
 Dotfiles can be checked here [`Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots) .
 During installation, if you opt to copy installation, it will be downloaded from that centralized repo.

-### 🆕  What's new with v2?
-- Rofi, Pywal Colors and Moved to Kitty.
-(Previous config was foot as tty and wofi as app launcher)
 - Check out changelogs here [`Hyprland-Dots-Changelogs`](https://github.com/JaKooLit/Hyprland-Dots/blob/main/CHANGELOG.md)

+### 🆕  Prerequisites
+- This install script is intended for Tumbleweed (Graphical install).
+I have created this script for Netinstalled Graphical installation.
+On my test, the "server type" gives lots of errors.
+- This should work on a DE installed OpenSuse Tumbleweed.

 ### ✨  Some notes on installation
-- This install script was tested on Minimal OpenSuse using netinstaller
-- This script is meant to install in opensuse tumbleweed

 ### ⚠️ WARNING! nwg-look takes long time to install.
 - nwg-look is a utility to costumize your GTK theme.
 It's a LXAppearance like.
 Its a good tool though but this package is entirely optional